 Photographer, visual activist, 20+ years, self employed, Kamoinge VP, educator, curator, consultant, K.A.V.I.Board, mentor & Brooklyn!

-Visual story teller, award winning photographer, educator, writer and filmmaker that still eats film for breakfast.
+Visual storyteller, award winning photographer, educator, writer and director that still eats film for breakfast.

 Photoville Spotlights the Untold Stories of Black & Brown Master Printmakers

 The DarkRoom Masters

 — The DarkRoom Masters, a documentary video series featuring Black & Brown master photographers and printers, launches this weekend in the “10 Under 10” at New York City’s famed photography festival Photoville.
 The video series will be featured in the opening night events at Bridge Park, Pier 1, on 18 September at 7 p.m.
 EDT.

 The DarkRoom Masters is a newly launched project by local photographers and director Russell Frederick and Anderson Zaca.
 Under the "safe light”of the darkroom, Russ and Zaca take the audience on a fine art journey to discuss traditional printmaking, photography and the politics of printing.
 The unique documentary is a cross between LeBron James’s The Shop and Kamau Bell’s

 United Shades of America, taking an authentic and up close look at the lives and craftsmanship of some of the country's best photographers and printers who have been overlooked and undervalued by the industry.